Sunghaaaaaa/MyLMSC261-/Final Project/FInalDocumentation.md

 # Accomplishments, and further improvments.

 I figured out how to interact with simple audio signals with adding some fun variables.
+You can make noise to change the color, and move the mouse.
 It would be better if the visual reactions are more lively and detailed.
+Mine is very limited.